exodus-town/contracts/README.md

 This sacred incantation deploys the pillars of our society: `TownToken`, `AuctionHouse`, and `ExodusDAO`.
 It weaves a spell that transfers the ownership of `TownToken` to the `AuctionHouse`, unpauses the `AuctionHouse` to unleash its power to create the genesis auction, and finally it anoints the `ExodusDAO` as the owner and ultimate guardian of the `AuctionHouse`.

+### `restart`

+This task is akin to turning the page to a new chapter in the epic of Exodus Town.
+When the sun sets on the current auction and the last bid has been cast, this mystical command ushers in the dawn of a new day.
+It conjures the next daily auction, ensuring that the spiral of opportunity and adventure within Exodus Town continues unbroken.

 ### `package`

 This rite assembles the npm package, a tome containing both the arcane typings and the ABIs, allowing the magic to be invoked in distant lands.
 Our CI spirits dutifully craft a `@next` version with every new moon and a `@latest` version with each solar eclipse.